I’ve been called a witch more than once in my business.

 When I first started my business, I didn’t know what the hell I was doing—at least on the business side of things.
 But I put my nose to the grindstone and I did the work.
 Then I came across Emily and Kathleen and the Being Boss community and I felt like I had finally found my place.

 Witches perform rituals with their covens because they know there’s incredible power when magic is performed in groups.
 I couldn’t agree more.
 I’ve been to Being Boss vacations in NOLA and Miami, and although these vacations were totally business centered and very few of the women attending even considered themselves very “woo,” on each vacation, I truly felt like I had witnessed something magical.

 Now, when I want to imbue something in my life with a little extra magic, I enlist my coven (wolfpack, circle, etc) for their help and intentions too.
 There is something ritualistic and comforting about checking in on a regular basis, setting intentions or goals for the coming week/month/year, and sharing advice based on what we’ve learned in our own practice along the way.

 All in all, magic doesn’t happen one afternoon in Professor Snape’s potions class or around a Ouija board.
 Magic happens when you acknowledge your creative talents and then hustle to bring your creativity to life.

 If you liked this post, be sure to check out:

-- Being Boss Episode #96: Tarot in Business with Brigit Esselmont of Biddy Tarot
+- Being Boss Episode #158: Using Tarot Archetypes to Build Business Confidence with Brigit Esselmont of Biddy Tarot

 - Being Boss Episode #51: Getting Witchy with Carolyn Elliott